WPManageNinja/paymattic-docs/docs/general-input-fields/how-to-use-the-payment-method-fields-section.md

 First, go to the **All Forms** section from the **Paymattic Navbar**, choose a **Form**, and click the **Pencil/Edit** icon to open the **Editor** page of that form.

-If you do not have any existing form, read this [Create a Form from Scratch](/form-editor/how-to-create-a-form-from-scratch-with-paymattic) or [Create a Form using Templates](/form-editor/simple-form-templates) documentation to create one.

 For example, I choose an existing form to show the whole process.

 ![Open Form Editor](/images/general-input-fields/how-to-use-the-payment-method-fields-section/open-desired-form-1-scaled.webp)